gxq1998/MCP-Net./README.md

 # Contact:
-For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) in github.
+For any problems or questions please open an issue or contact xueqi.guo@yale.edu.